PicsArt/cppbind/docs/03_get_started/04_inheritance.rst

    :start-after: [example]
    :end-before: [example]

-In this case again we have used the same value for **shared_ref** for all 4 types.
+Again, we have used the same value for **shared_ref** for all four types.

 .. note::
     Here we used **action: gen_interface** instead of **action: gen_class**.
-    Most of the modern languages do not support multiple inheritance so we have to tell CppBind to generate interfaces with implementations instead.
+    Most modern languages do not support multiple inheritance, so we have to tell CppBind to generate interfaces with implementations instead.

 .. note::
-    It's important to note that CppBind supports multiple inheritance only for polymorphic types (when type has a virtual method/destructor or has a polymorphic base).
+    It's important to note that CppBind supports multiple inheritance for polymorphic types (when the type has a virtual method/destructor or a polymorphic base).

 .. note::
-    As Rectangle and Rhombus are interfaces then Parallelogram also should be an interface.
+    As Rectangle and Rhombus are interfaces, Parallelogram should also be an interface.

 Usage examples: